 The options go far beyond seafood though, all kinds of fresh regional specialties appear in the Veneto area.
 Pumpkin, asparagus, even radicchio turn up in such regional gems.
 Frog legs might even be discovered, a more trivial part of Italian food than many would assume.

 Italian food differs from the stereotype held by many; this is doubly true in the Veneto area, which features some terrific dishes not found elsewhere in the nation.
-Pasta and beans, for example is a very common dish in Veneto and is turning up at more and more Italian restaurants all of the time.
+Pasta and beans, for example is a very common dish in Stuart Wildlife Removal and is turning up at more and more Italian restaurants all of the time.

 Anchovy, in addition to stockfish are found in certain dishes of the Veneto area.
 However, the prevalence of sausages dwarfs that of the humble anchovy, together with the neighborhood dry-cured, pressed salami (sopressata) and garlic salami being particular favorites.